WeaverScott/ChessP2P/README.md

 TODO:

-code for moving pieces on chessboard after other player makes a move
+done - code for moving pieces on chessboard after other player makes a move

 get undo moves to reflect on both clients